Saturday Review (U.S. magazine): History

 Penthouse publisher Bob Guccione acquired all properties in 1987 and used the title briefly from 1993 for an online publication at AOL.

 Revival

-In December 2010, business columnist for The Philadelphia Inquirer Joseph N. DiStefano reported in his blog that John T. Elduff of JTE Multimedia planned to "revive" both Collier's and Saturday Review as print and online magazines — mainly print, "for Americans 55 to 90".
+In December 2010, business columnist for The Philadelphia Inquirer Joseph N. DiStefano reported in his blog that John T. Elduff of JTE Multimedia planned to "revive" both Collier's and Saturday Review as print and online magazines—mainly print, "for Americans 55 to 90".
 Both would "have a liberal share of attention to research" and look like they did in the 1950s.

 In 2011, JTE Multimedia made use of the Saturday Review name with its website, Saturday Review–Drug Trials, to report on clinical drug research, focusing on inconclusive and adverse trial results.
 The site disappeared in 2016, with its home page essentially unchanged since its launch date.

+In 2026, Milton Grin, M.D., the son of one original publishers S. Spencer Grin, along with Mark Maslan, M.D., relaunched the Saturday Review with a mission that "that thoughtful ideas still matter, that respectful disagreement strengthens democracy, and that the most important questions deserve more than quick answers."